pixelrip/flappy/README.md

 1. Complete each game (or working vertical slice of a game) in 60 hours
 2. Use [PICO-8](https://www.lexaloffle.com/dl/docs/pico-8_manual.html) as my game engine
 3. Post each completed cart on the [Lexaloffle PICO-8 forum](https://www.lexaloffle.com/bbs/?cat=7) for feedback
+4. Track hours and progress in a simple [devlog](/docs/devlog.md)
-4. Revisit the scope and constraints for games 11-20 after completing 1-10
+5. Revisit the scope and constraints for games 11-20 after completing 1-10

 My goal is to learn and practice more "professional" patterns (forward thinking, extensible code) in game programming while balancing the need to ship actual games.